geschke/grkopv-dashboard/README.md

 In DBHOST the hostname is configured.
 This can be a full hostname (FQDN), but here it is sufficient to specify the service name ("mariadb"), since Docker provides this to the containers in the service-internal network as hostname.

 The environment variables DBUSER, DBNAME and DBPASSWORD contain the corresponding information from the MariaDB configuration.
-DBUSER corresponds to the user name from MARIADB_USER, DBNAME to the database from MARIADB_DATABASE, and DBPASSWORD to the password defined in MARIADB_PASSWORT.
+DBUSER corresponds to the user name from MARIADB_USER, DBNAME to the database from MARIADB_DATABASE, and DBPASSWORD to the password defined in MARIADB_PASSWORD.

 The specification of DBPORT is not necessary, since here the default port 3306 is selected.
 Again, access is only in the Docker service internal network.